Last weekend Kevin and I spent a few days in the beautiful, quiet mountains of Blue Ridge, Georgia.

 Blue Ridge in the fall absolutely took my breath away.

-Saturday morning we took a drive up the mountains on some curvy, narrow, dirt roads.
+Saturday morning we took a drive up the mountains on some curvy, narrow dirt roads.
+What’s better than a weekend drive up a mountain?
+When that mountain is surrounded by the beautiful fall foliage of Georgia!

 The trees were amazing!